fortedigital/EpiEasyEvents/readme.md

 ```

-Then create class that implements any of the generic event handler interfaces in `Forte.EpiEasyEvents.EventHandlers` namespace.
-Each interface has generic argument being the content type for event.
+Then create a class that implements any of the generic event handler interfaces in `Forte.EpiEasyEvents.EventHandlers` namespace.
+Each interface has a generic argument being the content type for the event.

 Each interface derives from `IContentEventHandler<TContentType, TEventArgsType>` and has single method to implement:
 ```cs